nl-digigo/COINS_2.0/docs/coinsweb/wiki.md

 The importance of this standard is the integration of open data based on differing standards (as well as proprietary formats, where needed), but packaged up in a way that makes explicit links between multiple representations of the same object.
 For example, a construction component such as a road abutment may be defined in a BIM library (as a type), linked to text specification or meta data, and include a 3D representation in a IFC file and/or a 2D representation in a GIS file.

-The current version is COINS 2.0
+The current version is ICDD; this document describes the previous version, COINS 2.0.

 ## Reader's guide